avinashkranjan/Friday/CONTRIBUTING.md

 - **NOTE**: A PR should have only one commit.
 Multiple commits should be squashed.
 ## Step 6 : Work Remotely
 - Now you are ready to your work to the remote repository.
+- Push your work to your remote repository.

 - When your work is ready and complies with the project conventions, upload your changes to your fork:

 ```